PHOTO: Michigan State coach Mel Tucker.

 Harbaugh put the narrative in motion without having to explain the role of his players.
 It’s a fair question.
 Or, what about the Penn State-Michigan tunnel altercation two weeks earlier?
 What about the Ohio State-Michigan tunnel incident in the 2021 season?

 The common denominator was Michigan.
-Spartan Stadium also has one tunnel for both teams, but there haven’t been brawls involving Michigan State’s players with Penn State, Ohio State or Michigan athletes.
+Spartan Stadium also has one tunnel for both teams without brawls involving Michigan State’s players with Penn State, Ohio State or Michigan athletes.

 And it continued with Michigan’s post-game interview session.
 Michigan running back Blake Corum, a 21-year-old kid, mocked Tucker, a 50-year-old man who overcame racism’s obstacles to become one of only 15 Black head coaches this season in major college football.
 Corum threw his head back and laughed from the podium with a teammate as he said, “Those shirts said, ‘Tuck is coming.’
 I just saw him running.”